How Your Guard

 How It's Made

-A single sheet of EVA material is heated and then draped over a precise model of your teeth (made from your digital scan).
-A vacuum pump sucks the material down tightly around the model, forming a close-fitting guard.
+A single sheet of EVA material is heated and draped over a model of your teeth.
+A vacuum pump sucks the material down around the model.
+Cheap, fast, and the method most online "custom mouthguard" services use because it's the lowest-cost way to claim a guard is custom-fit.

-• Some thinning — Vacuum forming can lose 25–40% of material thickness at the highest points (the tips and edges of your teeth)
+• Uncontrolled thinning — Vacuum forming loses 25–40% of material thickness at the highest points: the tips and edges of your teeth, exactly where impact lands

-• Single layer — One material throughout, so there's no hard/soft combination for optimal energy absorption
+• Single layer only — No soft/hard combination, so no optimised energy absorption

 PRO